The EHC Needs Assessment Request form is split into sections.

-Providing your views during a request for an EHC needs assessment is an opportunity to describe your child.
+Section 3 – is asking for the family’s advice.
+Providing your views during a request for an Education Health and Care (EHC) Needs Assessment is an opportunity for you to describe your child.

-Click on a question below to find out more information about what to include in each section of the family views form.
-Need support with family views?
+Click on a question below to find out more information about what you could include and think about in each section of the family advice.

 Things you may want to include in this section:

-- What are the views of the educational setting towards an Education and Health Care Plan application?
+What are the views of the educational setting towards an Education and Health Care Plan Needs Assessment?
 Are they supportive?
 Was it suggested by them?

 What the local authority are looking for here is how to get the best progress for your child and what it is that they can focus on to keep them interested and wanting to progress.